 At the same time, the candidate pool at the senior level is exceptionally thin.
 CISOs, security architects, and threat intelligence leads with verifiable track records in enterprise environments are actively recruited by multiple organizations simultaneously.
 The majority are employed and not actively seeking new roles.

 Christian & Timbers' methodology adds a sixth dimension: alignment between the search process and the specific security architecture and compliance environment the incoming candidate will inherit.
-That scoping depth distinguishes genuinely consultative search from transactional placement.
+That scoping depth distinguishes consultative search from transactional placement.

 1. Christian & Timbers